instaclustr/cadence-cookbooks-instafood/cookbooks/child-workflows/child-workflows-megafood.md

 A large number of use cases span beyond a single request-reply, require tracking of a complex state, respond to asynchronous events, and communicate to external unreliable dependencies.
 The usual approach to building such applications is a hodgepodge of stateless services, databases, cron jobs, and queuing systems.
 This negatively impacts developer productivity as most of the code is dedicated to plumbing, obscuring the actual business logic behind a myriad of low-level details.

 Cadence is an orchestration framework that helps developers write fault-tolerant, long-running applications, also known as workflows.
-In essence, it provides a durable virtual memory that is not linked to a specific process, and preserves the full application state, including function stacks, with local variables across all sorts of host and software failures.
+In essence, it provides a durable virtual memory that is not linked to a specific process or host, and is able to rebuild application state by replaying individual steps.
+This includes function stacks, with local variables across all sorts of host and software failures.
 This allows you to write code using the full power of a programming language while Cadence takes care of durability, availability, and scalability of the application.

 ### What are child workflows?